PDM to kick off protest from 11th

 Shahid Khaqan also announced that the PDM’s steering committee was also approved in the meeting of the opposition parties.
 He added that the organisational structure that was developed would now be sent to party leaders for approval.

-As per new structure, the steering committee would be headed by a convener to be appointed on a rotation basis for a period of one month each.
-PML-N leader Ahsan Iqbal has been named as the first convener.
+As per new structure, the steering committee would be headed by a convenor to be appointed on rotation basis for a period of one month each.
+The PML-N leader Ahsan Iqbal has been named as the first convenor.
 He also said that the organisational details will be shared with the people soon.

 Ahsan Iqbal said the government was taking the country towards social and economic anarchy.
 The PML-N leader regretted that the Parliament was being run with remote control.
 “We have never seen such treatment with the Parliament,” he said.
 Ahsan Iqbal said they never allowed undermining of supremacy of the Parliament.
 He said the PDM is alliance of democratic forces which believes in supremacy of the Constitution.